Clinical trial results

 Immune system development

-Secondary endpoint: Naive CD4+ and CD8+ T cells reconstituted over the first year following treatment and increased through year 2.1,2
+Secondary endpoint: Naive CD4+ and CD8+ T cells reconstituted over the first year following treatment.
+They continued to increase through year 2.1,2

 Baseline